 Step 4: Calculate the cash price of the bond using Formula 14.5.
-Calculate the time ratio by determining the exact number of days the seller held the bond as well as the exact number of days involved in the current interval.
+Calculate the time ratio by determining the exact number of days the seller held the bond as well the as exact number of days involved in the current payment interval.
+Step 5: Calculate the accrued interest on the bond using Formula 14.6.
+Use the time ratio from step 5.
+Step 6: Calculate the market price of the bond using Formula 14.1.
+Step 7: If required, use Formula 14.4 to calculate the bond premium or discount.

-Calculate

-accrued

-interest on

-the bond

-using

-Formula

-14.6.
-Use

-the time

-ratio from

-step 5.

-Calculate

-the market

-price of

-the bond

-using

-Formula

-If required,

-use

-Formula

-14.4 to

-calculate

-the bond

-premium

-or

-discount.